cell-juicy/Note-on-Tao-Zhexuan-real-analysis/README.md

 > * Introduction page: <https://cellpersonalsite.netlify.app/note/real-analysis/>

-I would also like to thank my collaborator: [@Homological-algebra](https://github.com/Homological-algebra), who also provided a lot of help in completing this note.
-For answers to the exercises, there is also a very good resource from a big brother's own site, which can be consulted if you are interested: [Analysis [Tenrece Tao] (3rd Ed)](https://christangdt.home.blog/analysis/analysis-tenrece-tao-3rd-ed/):heart:.
+I would also like to thank my collaborator, [@Homological-algebra](https://github.com/Homological-algebra), who also provided a lot of help in completing this note.
+As for the answers to the exercises, there are also some very good materials on the Big Brother's own site, so if you are interested, you can also go there for reference:

+> 1. English version of the answers to the exercises: [Analysis [Tenrece Tao] (3rd Ed)](https://christangdt.home.blog/analysis/analysis-tenrece-tao-3rd-ed/):heart:
+> 2. Chinese version of the answers to the exercises: [陶哲轩实分析（中文第一版）解答](https://alg1lc.home.blog/t-tao_analysis_solution-index/?frame-):heart:

-The progress is currently updated with notes up to section 11.3 and exercises up to section 11.3 :flushed:.
+Currently updating progress, notes to section 11.10, exercises to section 11.10. :flushed:

 ---